Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 How to Define Battery Efficiency

 Depth of Discharge (DOD): Depth of discharge is a critical metric when assessing the performance of solar batteries.
-It quantifies the amount of electricity withdrawn from the battery relative to its total capacity.
 You can think of it as a fuel gauge for your battery, similar to how your car’s fuel gauge shows you how much gas remains in your tank.

 Most solar batteries need to maintain a minimum level of stored electricity due to their chemical composition.
 For example, if you have a 10 kWh battery with a Depth of Discharge (DoD) of 90%, this means you should recharge the battery after it has been used to provide 9 kWh of electricity, or when it reaches about 10% of its capacity.

-A higher depth of discharge is generally desirable because it allows you to utilize more of the battery’s stored energy before needing to recharge it.
-This can increase the efficiency and flexibility of your solar energy system.
+A higher depth of discharge is generally desirable because it allows you to utilise more of the battery’s stored energy before needing to recharge it.
+This can increase the efficiency and flexibility of your solar battery.

 Round-trip Efficiency: When it comes to charging and discharging batteries, it’s important to understand that this process isn’t perfectly efficient.
 There is always some energy loss during operation.
 Round-trip efficiency is a measure of this energy loss and is typically expressed as a percentage.